 The Global Wage Report 2018/19The ILO’s flagship Global Wage report will focus on gender wage and earnings inequalities, and will also provide data that will be included in The future of women at work report (see below).

-The Government of Flanders is supporting the work on care in the context of the initiative, with contributions from the Government of Sweden.
+The Government of Flanders is supporting the work on the care economy in the context of the initiative, with contributions from the Government of Sweden.
 Two training manuals for childcare workers have been developed and piloted in the Arab states, one targeting migrant domestic workers, and the other targeting refugees and host communities.